-Develop an understanding of public expectations and response to the potential loss of infrastructure services;
+- Develop an understanding of public expectations and response to the potential loss of infrastructure services;

-- Analyse the resilience of economic infrastructure systems and the costs and benefits of improvements; and
+- Develop a framework to assess the resilience of economic infrastructure systems and the costs and benefits of improvements; and

 - Undertake ’stress tests’ of sectors, areas and organisations.

 The study builds on the Commission’s first National Infrastructure Assessment and will form the basis for resilience to be addressed in future assessments.